Fast Homomorphic Linear Algebra with BLAS: Introduction

+The algorithms and the ciphertext formats they rely on are summarized in Table~\ref{tab:list_algorithms}.
 Some tasks include others as particular cases.
 For instance, as $\ccmm$ encompasses all other problems, our $\ccmm$ algorithms can be used for all other problems.
 However: \begin{itemize} \item[$\bullet$] the plaintext-ciphertext algorithms are more flexible in terms of dimension that they can handle; they are also more efficient by a constant factor; \item[$\bullet$] even though the Mv algorithms are particular cases of the MM algorithms, they are analyzed independently, as certain pre- or post-processings which are negligible in the square MM situation become significant or even dominant in the Mv case; \item[$\bullet$] when both an \RLWE-based algorithm and an \RLWE-and-\RGSW-based algorithm are available (such as for $\ccmm$), the former, when applicable, is usually more efficient, and the latter is more flexible in terms of dimensions. \end{itemize}

 \paragraph{Implementations.} We implemented several of our algorithms using the HEaaN library~\cite{heaanlib}.
 In Section~\ref{sec:experiments}, we provide experimental data that focuses on: (1)~the cost of $\cpmm$ with RLWE-based schemes and no precomputation (2)~the cost of $\ccmm$ for large square matrices, and (3)~the cost of $\ccmm$ and $\ccmv$ using the RGSW-based approach.